balancana/GazeMonitor/README.md

 This software is licensed under GNU GPLv3.

 Please note that this software relies on proprietary GazeSDK library.
-Check [Tobbi's website](http://developer.tobii.com/) for more details.
+Check [Tobii's website](http://developer.tobii.com/) for more details.